Skip to main content

 Proxy Configuration

-• Cypress won't be able to load web pages besides localhost.
+• Cypress can't load any web pages other than localhost.

-• Cypress won't be able to warn you if your baseUrl isn't available.
+• Cypress can't warn you when your baseUrl is unavailable.

-• Cypress won't be able to connect to Cypress Cloud to log in or record test runs.
+• Cypress can't connect to Cypress Cloud to log in or record test runs.

-• npm install cypress may fail while downloading the Cypress binary.
+• npm install cypress can fail while downloading the Cypress binary.

-Proxy Auto-Configuration (PAC) files are not currently supported.
-If your organization uses a PAC file, contact a network administrator to ask what HTTP proxy you should be using to access the general Internet, then use that proxy with Cypress.
+Proxy Auto-Configuration (PAC) files are not supported.
+If your organization uses a PAC file, contact a network administrator to ask which HTTP proxy you should use to access the general Internet, then use that proxy with Cypress.

-SOCKS proxies are not currently supported.
-A workaround is to set up an HTTP proxy locally that points to your SOCKS proxy, then using that HTTP proxy with Cypress.
+SOCKS proxies are not supported.
+As a workaround, set up a local HTTP proxy that points to your SOCKS proxy, then use that HTTP proxy with Cypress.
 Read more about forwarding an HTTP proxy through SOCKS.

 export HTTP_PROXY=http://my-company-proxy.com

-You can also set NO_PROXY to bypass the proxy for certain domains (by default, only localhost will be bypassed):
+You can also set NO_PROXY to bypass the proxy for additional domains (loopback addresses such as localhost are always bypassed):

 export NO_PROXY=localhost,google.com,apple.com